 Sorare announced big changes again in February 2024 which will radically alter the platform over the course of this year.
 Some of the game modes mentioned in this review are being changed or discontinued.

 For more info on the changes, Sorare has released two blog posts.
 The first explains the transition phase (between February and August 2024).
 The second details how Sorare will work from August 2024 onwards with the competition and reward structure undergoing a big revamp ahead of the 2024/25 European season.

 The “free” version of Sorare is also changing with Common card competitions set to be scrapped and a new format called Sorare Rivals now the main way to play the game without spending money.
 Read our Sorare Rivals review for more information on how it works and the kind of rewards you can win.

 Still got questions?

-If you’ve any more questions about Sorare, you can get in touch via @SorareLaLiga on twitter where there are also additional fantasy LaLiga competitions each month (using Sorare’s LaLiga amateur tournament).
+If you’ve any more questions about Sorare, you can get in touch via @SorareLaLiga on twitter.
 You can also get in touch via email and find some useful Sorare tips and ask questions through the Sorare reddit community.

 DISCLAIMER – This post contains affiliate links to Sorare.
 We aimed to give an honest Sorare Football review which highlights some of the pros and cons of their platform but please do your own research before putting money in.
 This is not investment advice & you should never spend money you can’t afford to lose!